Job Opportunities

 Licensed Teaching Assistants

-1 full-time in Welding at OAOC in Milford
+1 full-time position in Welding at OAOC in Milford

-1 full-time and 1 part-time in Special Education at OAOC in Milford
+4 full-time positions in Special Education classrooms at OAOC in Milford

-Full-time positions in Special Education at NCOC in Grand Gorge
+3 full-time positions in Special Education classrooms at NCOC in Grand Gorge

 NYS retirement, EAP, continuing education assistance, and exceptional insurance, including retiree health insurance, are available.